Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/README.md

 ## If you want to propose a new question

-- **Step1: open our *Question Proposal Template* doc by clicking [here](https://github.com/Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/blob/main/Question%20Proposal%20Template.md)**
+- **Step1: open "Question Proposal Template.md" by clicking [here](https://github.com/Legal-DAO/Consensus-Referendum-on-Crypto-Privacy/blob/main/Question%20Proposal%20Template.md)**

 - **Step2: make changes and fill out the form**